Thank you for your entry to the Killearn 10k 2019

 Please contact a marshal immediately if you are feeling unwell or unable to finish – or wait for the sweeper/s to call for assistance.
 The pipe track will close at 12.30pm and, therefore, anyone not passed the 8km marker at that time will be asked to leave the course and transport to the finish will be offered.
 This is non negotiable in order for our marshals to return to base in a safe and timely manner.

-There will be a piper at the start of the race, and at the turning point and 100m from the finish line – all very significant points en route!
+There will be a piper at the start of the race, and at the turning point – all very significant points en route!

 Towards the finish line in the Park, please ensure your race number is visible to ensure your manual time is recorded (in case of chip failure), and that you SMILE – photographic evidence of your wonderful achievement is priceless!!
 On successfully crossing the finish line your chip will be removed by our attractive team of finish line marshals.
 NB: Anyone not displaying their race number will be guided away from the official finish line for obvious reasons.